rubygems/bundler/ISSUES.md

   - Whether you have the `rubygems-bundler` gem, which can break gem binares
   - Whether you have the `open_gem` gem, which can cause rake activation conflicts

 If you are using Rails 2.3, please also include:

   - Your boot.rb file
   - Your preinitializer.rb file
   - Your environment.rb file

-[Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/carlhuda/bundler) and create a new ticket describing your problem and linking to your gist.
+[Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/carlhuda/bundler/issues) and [create a new ticket](https://github.com/carlhuda/bundler/issues/new) describing your problem and linking to your gist.

+Thanks for reporting issues and making Bundler better!